 The general store (with an ice cream bar) will fill your needs for milk, pasta, and marshmallows.
 It’s very close to the cute town of Mount Shasta, CA if you seek something more substantial or gourmet.

 If you like to fish or mountain bike, you should bring along your equipment.
 My husband went for a run around the lake with our son biking by his side.
 The length of that trail is about seven miles.
 More mountain biking and hiking are available at nearby Mount Shasta, although I did not find any suitable options for kids under 6.

 The bottom line

-I definitely recommend Lake Siskiyou Camp Resort as a low-key, budget-friendly destination for a long weekend from the Bay Area or a stop over on a road trip to Ashland, OR or points beyond.
+I definitely recommend Lake Siskiyou Camp Resort as a low-key, budget-friendly destination for a long weekend from the Bay Area or a stopover on a road trip to Ashland, OR or points beyond.
 It offers the great outdoors with the comforts of home.
-If your idea of vacation involves backpacking-style isolation, this is not the spot for you; it's full of cars and people.
-While the top end cabins are far more expensive than regular camping, it is far cheaper than a modern family resort like the ones that we've loved in Scottsdale, AZ or Sunriver, OR.
+If your idea of a vacation involves backpacking-style isolation, this is not the spot for you; it’s full of cars and people.
+While the top-end cabins are far more expensive than regular camping, it is far cheaper than a modern family resort like the ones that we’ve loved in Scottsdale, AZ or Sunriver, OR.